 Why do my tomato plants look so stellar and yet have very few fruits?
+Why is my tomato harvest down?
 That’s been the big question among gardeners this year, and the short answer is blame the heat.

 Blossom drop is a fairly common problem with tomatoes (though not the problem I usually have).
 What happens is that your plants look great, with lots of green foliage, put out plenty of blossoms, and then the blossoms just wither up and drop off the plant.
 I noticed this happening almost a month ago.

 I learned from several Master Gardeners that the combination of high temperatures and high humidity—exactly the weather pattern we have been stuck in for several weeks—is a frequent cause of blossom drop.
 Tomatoes like daytime temperatures between 70 and 85 degrees F and they don’t like the humidity to be above 70 percent.
 We’ve been in the 90s frequently and above 70 percent humidity regularly.

 Moreover, the amount of rain we’ve had and its tendency to come in deluges could be washing away some of the nitrogen the plants need, also contributing to blossom drop.
 I’m growing a few tomatoes in pots and a few in the ground, and the ones in pots got a good shot of worm-poop fertilizer a couple of weeks ago, so I do not think that is my main problem.